The Thirteen

 - The Thirteen's director of photography is recorded as Boris Volchek[16].

-- The Thirteen's original language of film or TV show is recorded as Russian[21].
+- The original language of The Thirteen was Russian[17].

 - The Thirteen's Commons category is recorded as The Thirteen[18].